 \section{The Aerocapture Problem}

-The vehicle state is $\xvec = [r, \theta, \phi, V, \gamma, \psi, \zeta]^T$, where $r$ is the radial distance from the center of the planet, $\theta$ and $\phi$ are the latitude and longitude, $V$ is the planet-relative velocity, $\gamma$ is the flight path angle, $\psi$ is the heading angle, and $\zeta=\ln(\rho)$ is the natural log of density.
-Although density is not commonly used as a state variable, density is used here to include atmosphere variation in state perturbations.
+The vehicle state is $\xvec = [r, \theta, \phi, V, \gamma, \psi, \zeta]^{\top}$, where $r$ is the radial distance from the center of the planet, $\theta$ and $\phi$ are the latitude and longitude, $V$ is the planet-relative velocity, $\gamma$ is the flight path angle, $\psi$ is the heading angle, and $\zeta=\ln(\rho)$ is the natural log of density.
+Although density is not commonly included as a state variable, it is appended to the state for this study to include atmosphere variation in state perturbations.
 The 3DOF equations of motion for the spacecraft inside the atmosphere of a rotating planet are~\cite{vihn_hypersonic_1980, lu_optimal_2015}:

-where $\sigma$ is the bank angle, $L$ and $D$ are the lift and drag accelerations, $\Omega$ is the planet's constant angular velocity, $R_p$ is the planet's radius, and $H$ is the exponential atmosphere scale height.
-These equations assume a spherical planet and that the planet's angular velocity is constant.
+where $\sigma$ is the bank angle, $L$ and $D$ are the lift and drag accelerations, $\Omega$ is the planet's constant angular velocity, and $H$ is the exponential atmosphere scale height.\footnote{Although previous STT and DSTT studies employed Cartesian coordinates for orbital dynamics, Grace et al. demonstrated that spherical coordinates provide a more favorable representation for aerocapture uncertainty propagation than Cartesian coordinates~\cite{grace_quasi-initial_2022}.} These equations assume that the planet is spherical and has a constant angular velocity.

-The equations to compute the latitudinal and longitudinal components of the gravity vector ($g_\theta$ and $g_\phi$) are:
+The equations to compute the latitudinal and longitudinal components of the gravity vector, $g_\theta$ and $g_\phi$, are: